GemHunt/CoinSorter/scripts/AWSCaffeDigetsBuild.md

 		cuDnn is now "prod" (not rc)
 		cuda 7.5 is now installing by default udo was needed before Caffe requirements
+5.)
+Rebuilt the same hardware:
+	ubuntu 14.04, CUDA 8RC, CuDnn 5.0
+	So this updated to new versions, got the box ready for pascal cards (4 gtx 1080's or 1070's for me)

 I think Nivida is saying they have an web-installer that does better.
 I don't see how?

-I use ModaXterm(Free) instead of Putty because there was some sort of issue with
+I use ModaXterm(Free) on Windows instead of Putty because there was some sort of issue with
 	DIGITS needing an X-Server.
-Login: ubuntu
 *************************************************************************
 ```
 #This is written as a script, but I don't see how you could run it as one...